andreoliwa/logseq-doctor/README.md

     pipx install git+https://github.com/andreoliwa/logseq-doctor

-You will then have the `lsd` command available globally in your system.
+You will then have the `lsdpy` command available globally in your system.

 ### Go binary executable